The Evolution of the Human Self/Personhood, With a Special Focus on the Evolution of Cognition, Morality, and Religion

-The fourteenth annual Goshen Religion and Science Conference will be held March 14-16, 2014 on the campus of Goshen College.
+The fifteenth annual Goshen Religion and Science Conference will take place March 20-22, 2015 on the campus of Goshen College.

 The Midwest Religion and Science Society (MRSS) is an organization dedicated to the dialog between Religion and Science.
 A primary interest of the MRSS is Religion and Consciousness.

 The MRSS has local chapters at Andrews University (MI), Bluffton University (OH), Bethel College (IN), Goshen College (IN), Manchester College (IN), the University of Notre Dame (IN), and the University of St. Francis (IN).
 There are two major meetings of the MRSS each year, one at Goshen College (March) and one at Andrews University (October).